HERALDS CAMPAIGN

 Ttsoghal was described as a deeply thoughtful but easily distracted man, in an almost constant state of invention and design.
 Only his love for his wife and co-collaborator, Ttiana, matched the grandeur of his creations; the story of their relationship, lost to time and space, a popular tragedy performed by Orators.

-The discovery of his greatest creation would occur long after the end of the First Cycle.
-During the last days of the Second Cycle, Enaeth was on the verge of civilizational collapse, as the ruling government dissolved, and cultivational systems fell apart alongside them.
-Deep below Torrens, a great discovery was made when Herald Eremit the Deepdwelling discovered the First No-box; stuffed with advanced cultivational tools, seeds, herd animals... and Herald Ttsoghal himself.
+At some unknown point, Ttsoghal disappeared from the histories.
+In truth, he had sealed himself within his own creation; the No-box, buried deep below Torrens.
+During the last days of the Second Cycle, Herald Eremit the Deepdwelling, following a dream he had, was guided to the No-Box, stuffed with advanced cultivational tools, seeds, herd animals... and Herald Ttsoghal himself.
 In a retelling of the meeting between man and god, Eremit was initially frightened of the 'birdlike' Ttsoghal, but was calmed by the Aarakocra's seemingly infinite wisdom.

-With Ttsoghal's guidance, they helped re-establish agricultural practice, saving Torrens from famine and ushering in the Third Gift cycle.
-Despite the flourishing of society, Eremit, who became a friend of the god, described him as 'sad, aloof and confused', surmising his isolation from the world for almost two millennia.
-Ttsoghal disappeared after ten years, leaving a note for Eremit, thanking him for his fellowship, and stating he had gone to find his wife, Ttiana and start life anew.
+With Ttsoghal's guidance, they helped save Enaeth, then on the brink of complete ecological collapse.
+Despite the flourishing of society, Eremit, described Ttsoghal as 'sad, aloof and confused', surmising his isolation from the world for almost two millennia.
+Ttsoghal disappeared after five years, leaving a note for Eremit; he thanked him for his fellowship, and stating he had gone to find his wife, Ttiana and start life anew.

 Genesist's have interpreted his words as a metaphorical journey to the Rubicon, but some Anomoean theologists believe instead the First Heralds would 'reincarnate'; referencing actions undertaken by the First long after their natural lives should have ended.
 His note is preserved in a historical museum dedicated to Heraldry in Rhyne.